AC Cars: AC (Acedes) Ltd.

-There is also in existence an AC Aceca fitted with a Bristol six-cylinder engine.
-One prototype labelled as drawing number "A86" was made in 1959.
-This Aceca-Bristol had a wider body and was built on a coil-sprung chassis similar to the AC Greyhound.
-Also, there exists a prototype with chassis number RS 5000, featuring the standard Ace body work.

-The production model of the AC Ace 2.6 (as it is latterly known today) is for many people the prettiest Ace of all—and undoubtedly the rarest, with only 36 such cars built.
-To fit the Zephyr engine, AC had to modify the frame, relocate the steering box and completely change the nose of the car.
-These changes are often mistakenly attributed to Carroll Shelby.
-Prototype chassis number RS 5500 featured the standard Ace body work.
-Its production model, the RS 5501-5507 (as it is latterly known today) is one of the rarest models, with only 7 such cars built.

 In September 1961, AC was approached by Carroll Shelby to use a small block Ford Windsor V8 engine in the Ace chassis, producing the AC Cobra.
 Shelby needed a car that could compete with the Chevrolet Corvette in US sports car racing.
 Only a single example was built (CSX 2000) using a Ford 221 Windsor V8.
 It debuted in 1962 with a Ford 260 V8 engine.
 This was then superseded by the Ford 289 V8 engine.